HungryCookie/LMS-INNO/README.md

 Hey, there!
 This is just a simple library managment system project

+# How to open the project
+To execute the project you have to open it in Intellij IDEA.
+To run the test cases run the Test.java class.

 # Importing MySQL database
 Import the Database in the MySQL database using MySQL WorkBench.